fabioferreira3/laravel-customerio/README.md

 Method | Parameters | Description
 --- | --- | ---
-createCustomer | string customerId, array customerAttributes | Create a new customer updateCustomer | string customerId, array customerAttributes | Update a customer by its ID triggerEventOnCustomer | string customerId, string eventName, array eventAttributes | Sends an event on a customer
+createCustomer | string customerId, array customerAttributes | Creates a new customer updateCustomer | string customerId, array customerAttributes | Updates a customer by its ID triggerEventOnCustomer | string customerId, string eventName, array eventAttributes | Sends an event on a customer

 ## Contributing